usnationalarchives/digital-preservation/README.md

 Each category has its own Plan that contains a list of “Significant Properties,” which identify the properties, or characteristics, of a record (its Appearance, Behavior, Context, and Structure) that should be retained, if possible, in any format migration.
 These characteristics are important to ensure the highest fidelity format record migrations.

 The second resource is the File Format Preservation Action Plan Spreadsheet.
-The spreadsheet covers over 650 variant versions of file formats and identifies:
+The spreadsheet covers over 700 variant versions of file formats and identifies:
 * Categories of electronic records associated with the format
 * Specifications, standards, and documentation where possible; some have no specification or standard available
 * Proposed preservation migration actions to be taken by NARA, including no action when appropriate
 * Recommended tools for processing and preservation actions

-These Plans are not exhaustive nor universally applicable proposed actions and recommended or endorsed tools: these represent file formats and variant versions in NARA holdings, the current NARA risk assessment, processing capabilities, and tools in use at NARA.

 ## Related Resources
 There are several related resources available from NARA about file formats: